MathBunny/convex-hull-visualizer/README.md

 #Convex Hull Visualizer

 This application is currently under development.
-The goal of this app is to allow the user to tap and create points, and then the software will generate a convex hull dynamically.
+The purpose of the program is to visualize computational geometry algorithms (ex: Graham Scan) to generate convex hulls for a series of points inputted by the user.

+Progress:
+* Completed demo Graham Scan